quarkusio/quarkus-images/README.md

 For more information about this image, please refer its module README:
 [GraalVM Native S2I](modules/centos-quarkus-native-s2i/README.md)

+This image is based on UBI.

 # Centos + GraalVM + Maven Image

 For more information about this image, please refer its module README:
 [centos-quarkus-maven](modules/centos-quarkus-maven)

 ## GraalVM versioning model

-The GraalVM module version defines the version you will ship with your image.
+The GraalVM module version defines the version you ship with the image.
 For instance, the version  `1.0.0-rc16` provides GraalVM 1.0.0-rc16.

+This version is also the version of the image.

 ## Updating GraalVM version

 To change the version update its module in the image.yaml or in the overrides.yaml file that uses it, i.e.:

 centos-quarkus-native-s2i.yaml
 ```yaml